-- (a) Council members shall be subject to the Societies Act in relation to conflict of interest.
+- Directors shall be subject to the Societies Act in relation to conflicts of interest.

-(b) No voting members of the Executive or Council shall receive remuneration or other financial benefits for their services performed to the Association, regardless of the type of service performed.
+- No director shall receive remuneration or other financial benefits for their services performed for the Association, regardless of the type of service performed.

-- (a) In order to carry out the purposes of the Association, the Council may, on behalf of and in the name of the Association, raise or secure the payment or repayment of money in such manner as they decide, subject to the Societies Act.
+- In order to carry out the purposes of the Association, the Council may, on behalf of and in the name of the Association, raise or secure the payment or repayment of money in such manner as Council determines, subject to the Societies Act.

-(b) The Members may by special resolution restrict the borrowing powers of the Council but a restriction so imposed expires at the next Annual General Meeting.
+- The Members may by special resolution restrict the borrowing powers of Council but a restriction so imposed expires at the next annual general meeting.

 COMMITTEES / SECRETARIAT